oligonagon/oligonagon.github.io/docs/cs180proj1.md

 <a name = "three"></a>
 ## 3. Aligning emir.tif (Bell & Whistle #1)

-Aligning emir.tif proved a little difficult using the L2 norm alignment metric.
+Aligning emir.tif proved a little difficult using the raw pixel L2 norm alignment metric.
 This was because the raw pixels of the channels did not necessarily correspond to proper alignment due to the colorful nature of the Emir's dress.
 I even tried to change the base channel of alignment (i.e. aligning red and blue to green instead of green and red to blue), but this did not improve the results too much.

 <section id="two">
 <div class="column">